Semantic Correspondence: Unified Benchmarking and a Strong Baseline: Method Review

 \xh{Compared with other methods, feature adaptation is an efficient pipeline as the network focuses solely on extracting features from images.
-However, the model is prone to overfit the training dataset, showing inferior generalizability.}
+However, the model is prone to overfitting the training dataset, showing inferior generalizability.}

 \xh{We have reviewed feature enhancement, which primarily focuses on improving features extracted from the images.
 The second family of work, matching refinement, aims to refine the initial matches established from the feature backbone.
 We will review this topic in the next section.}